Russia is amazing, but you’ll need a visa to enjoy its myriad of sights!

 And BOOM!
 After a few minutes, you get an invitation that looks like this one:

-You now have to fill in the information from the invitation into your visa application.
-The important things are:
+You now have to enter the information from the invitation into your visa application.
+The important things you will need for your visa application are:

 - Name of the host organization